Introduction to Stan and simulation

 This is pretty great, and represents one possible realization of sampling.
 However, one sample isn’t enough to tell us about what our \(\text{Uniform}(0, 60)\) prior really means.

 Try to make many different simulations (say, 12 simulations).
-This represents 12 different repeats of the whole process: draw a value from the uniform prior, THEN draw a value from the poisson.
-Visualize them any way you want! (the worked example below uses ggplot2)
+This represents 12 different repeats of the whole process: draw a value from the uniform prior, THEN draw a value from the Poisson distribution.
+Visualize them any way you want! (the worked example below presents one way to do this)

 simulate_some_birds <- function() {